 2.4 What engagement or consultation has been undertaken as part of this EIA and with whom?
 What were the results?
 The "Balancing your Needs" parking strategy was consulted on in 2017 and adopted in 2018.
 The parking strategy set out the key policy direction and objectives for the service until 2028.
 The emission-based car parking charges have been developed in cooperation with Parking Services, the Director of Place Management and Cabinet members, and proposed for 2023/24 as part of the Council's budget setting process, as approved full Council in February 2023.
 This EIA and the proposals were presented to the B&NES Independent Equalities Advisory Group on 13 June 2023 and feedback has been incorporated into this assessment.
-Proposals will be presented Climate Emergency and Sustainability Policy Development and Scrutiny panel on 6 July 2023 for feedback.
-This EIA as it is a review of existing services; however, the proposals and EIA will be advertised to the public as part of the statutory consultation process for Traffic Regulation Orders (TROs) in July 2023 in line with the Road Traffic Regulation Act 1984 2.5 If you are planning to undertake any consultation in the future regarding this service or policy, how will you include equalities considerations within this?
+This EIA and the proposals were presented to the Climate Emergency and Sustainability Policy Development and Scrutiny panel on 6 July 2023, no amendments were made to this EIA.
+This EIA and the proposals were presented to the general public as part of the statutory consultation process for Traffic Regulation Orders (TROs) in line with the Road Traffic Regulation Act 1984 across a 21 day period from 13 July 2023 to 3 August 2023 for feedback.
+No amendments were made to this EIA.
+2.5 If you are planning to undertake any consultation in the future regarding this service or policy, how will you include equalities considerations within this?
 Parking charges are to be set within the Council's Traffic Regulation Orders and changes to these require a Statutory Notification period of 21 days for respondents to consider and provide feedback.
 All members of the public can provide feedback on the proposals, indicating whether they support; partially support; or object to them.
 This includes feedback if a respondent feels there is an equalities issue that has not been identified or considered.
 The Council is mandated to consider such objections.
 The consultation will be publicised via local press, social media and our website where people can view the information and complete the online survey to 'Have Their Say'.
-We will also proactively contact customers where contact details are held in line with Data Protection requirements Web pages will meet the required Accessibility standards.
+We will also proactively contact customers where contact details are held in line with Data Protection requirements.
+The consultation received over 8500 page views, with approx. 6500 of these being unique visits.
+1692 responses were received and a report has been produced to accompany this consultation assessment.
+Web pages will meet the required Accessibility standards.

 Consultation information will make known alternative formats are available upon request and who to contact.
 This includes a printed survey, or information in another format including audio, braille, large print or in another language.